sutherlands-ed/suthchart/README.md

 A further wrapper is provided to wrap around a selected element to allow subsequent runtime modification of elements independent of whether they are rendered in SVG or VML.

 `suthchart` (which incorporates `suthdraw`) is a thinner layer of functions to facilitate the creation of graphs: titles, axis, grids, etc.

+## Dependencies

+* `suthdraw` has dependencies upon [underscorejs](http://underscorejs.org).
+* `suthchart` currently has some additional dependencies upon [jQuery](http://jquery.com) (e.g. the zoom implementation code).
+Ideally this dependency may be removed in future or separated off so that the majority of the library can be used without requiring jQuery.

+## Trying it out

+To build the library run the script `build.sh` on a Unix / Mac OS environment.
+The main requires `CoffeeScript` to already be installed on your machine.
+The tests are performed using `nodeunit` which must also be separately installed.
+Finally, the minimisation of the final library is carried out using the Google Closure Compiler which must be installed for this to work.

+Once compiled try out the library by viewing the file `/src/test/html/ChartTest.html`.